Ardent Studios

 Ardent Studios is an American recording studio located in Memphis, Tennessee, United States.
+The studio was founded in the late 1950s by John King, Fred Smith, and John Fry.
+Over time, it has become a commercially successful recording studio.

 History

-Ardent Studios was founded by John Fry and were initially a studio in his family's garage, where he recorded his first 45s for the Ardent Records label.
-Equipment in the studio included an Altec tube mixing console, Ampex 2-track tape recorder, Pultec equalizer, and Neumann microphones.
-In 1966 the studios moved to a commercial location at 1457 National Street, which was shared with a bookshop.
+Ardent Studios was founded by John Fry, John King, and Fred Smith, in 1959.
+Initially, it was a studio in John Fry's family garage, where he recorded his first 45s for the Ardent Records label.
+Equipment in the studio included an Altec tube mixing console, Ampex 2-track tape recorder, a Pultec equalizer, and Neumann microphones.

+In 1966, the studio moved to a commercial location shared with a bookshop.
 Tom Dowd was consulting with Auditronics on an early multitrack console for nearby Stax Records, and Fry ordered the same input modules for his second mixing board.
 When the studio upgraded to a Scully 4-track tape recorder, Ardent became the first 4-track studio in Memphis.
 It was also the first studio in the area to use EMT plate reverbs.

-Ardent became home to young producers and engineers such as Jim Dickinson, Terry Manning, Joe Hardy, John Hampton, Paul Ebersold, and later Skidd Mills, Jeff Powell, Brad Blackwood, Pete Mathews, and Jason Latshaw.
-In 1971, Ardent Studios moved to its present location on Madison Avenue, upgrading its equipment with 24-track tape recorders, larger mixing consoles, and more gear.
+Looking towards the future, on October 25, 1968, Fry Acquired the 2000 Madison parcel of land and broke ground on the future home of Ardent Studios, marking the beginning of a new chapter in its evolution.

+On Thanksgiving weekend, 1971, Ardent Studios fully moved to its current location on Madison Avenue, consisting of two studios, A and B.

+In 1980, Ardent expanded once more, Adding studio C.

+In 2022-24, Ardent underwent a large-scale renovation in all of its control rooms and common areas, keeping the live rooms original and intact.

+Ardent currently has four studios and one vinyl mastering suite.

+Studio A: 72 Channel Neve 88RS.